 Why is Water Important For Us?

-All of the above is made possible because of the properties of water.
+The properties of water are what make all of the above possible.
 Water makes up a great amount of everything around us and its’ properties are what keep the world turning.
 Our bodies rely on water for hydration, cellular health, waste elimination, transporting nutrients, and regulating the body’s temperature.
 It is estimated that 72% of our body has water as its basic element, what is called “fat-free mass”.
 Scientists have discovered that our body composition starts at 80% fat-free mass as babies and is diminished to 72% by adulthood.
 As we continue aging, this percentage starts declining again after the age of 60.
 Could this be the secret to living a long life?

 Whether water is the true elixir of life or not, is still up for debate.
 What is certainly true however, is the fact that hydration levels of the body and especially during spring and summer are vital for our bodies to function properly.
 The increased amount of sweat, warmer temperatures, and higher energy vibrations, require water.